dwagenk/blog.dwagenk.com/_posts/2020-04-30-nix-printing.md

 ## USB and Network Printing

-The printer offers both USB and WIFI as means of communication.
-Using the _cnijfilter2_ driver _CUPS_ finds the printer via it's USB connection automatically, but not via WIFI.
-Printing via WIFI works after configuring the printer with _CUPS_ manually (`ipp://123.ip.of.printer`), but it would be nice to have _CUPS_ auto-detect network printers.
-Without going into much (I really don't know much about auto-discovery of networked devices and just followed the clues from the _NixOS_ wiki) here's what I had to add to my `configuration.nix` for _CUPS_ to automatically find the printer via WIFI:
+The printer offers both USB and Wi-Fi as means of communication.
+Using the _cnijfilter2_ driver _CUPS_ finds the printer via it's USB connection automatically, but not via Wi-Fi.
+Printing via Wi-Fi works after configuring the printer with _CUPS_ manually (`ipp://123.ip.of.printer`), but it would be nice to have _CUPS_ auto-detect network printers.
+Without going into much (I really don't know much about auto-discovery of networked devices and just followed the clues from the _NixOS_ wiki) here's what I had to add to my `configuration.nix` for _CUPS_ to automatically find the printer via Wi-Fi:
 ```nix
 services.avahi.enable = true;
 services.avahi.nssmdns = true;
 ```
 > Note: the printer needs to be in the same IP-subnet as the computer for auto-discovery to work.

 ## Declarative Printer Configuration

-I've skipped over the part of actually configuring the printer for this post, since I've not done it *the _Nix_ way* yet.
+I've skipped over the part of actually configuring the printer for this post, since I've not done it _the Nix way_ yet.
 Configuring printers declaratively in _NixOS_ seems to be possible and I'll take a look into that later this week, but for now I need a break.